Why Zero-Percent Car Loans Are Going Away

 Consumers themselves have also begun to figure out that being locked into a five- or six- year auto loan for a consumer product that instantly loses as much as a quarter of its value due to depreciation often doesn’t make sense for a modern life built on flexibility.

-As a result of this consumer reality, other all-new approaches to mobility are competing with tradtional auto finance, including ride-sharing, car-sharing and subscription-style services that offer increased flexibility without the long-term commitment and debt requirements of an auto loan.
+As a result of this consumer reality, other all-new approaches to mobility are competing with tradtional auto finance, including ride-sharing, car-sharing and subscription-style services that offer increased flexibility for drivers.

 “I think the traditional car ‘deal’ is disappearing,” said Will Craig, managing director of LeaseFetcher, a British car cost comparison site.
 “These days, most people just don’t have the disposable income to risk the depreciation that comes with physically owning a car, and potentially losing a lot of money.”